p4lang/p4app-switchML/dev_root/client_lib/README.md

 On Debian/Ubuntu you can run the following command to install them:

 	sudo apt install -y \
-	libnuma-dev= \
+	libnuma-dev \
-	ibverbs= \
+	ibverbs \
 	mnl

-In addition to the above, you must compile the dpdk library by following the instructions in the README inside the third_party directory.
+**Important** The DPDK backend requires root access.
+So whether you are running a benchmark, an example, or using it through pytorch, you must give your application root privileges.

-### 1.3 RDMA Backend Dependencies
+### 1.3 RDMA Backend Requirements

 These are dependencies that are required only for the RDMA backend.